 When it comes to your money, playing memory games shouldn’t be an option.
 A budget allows you to tangibly see where your money is going so that you can have a more active role in securing savings.

 Eating out comes with more than fast food; it comes with fast spending as well.
 Before you know it, that super-sized meal is about $12 a day.
-Don’t get us started on dining out.
-Tax, tip, valet, lord.
-Cooking at home affords you not only the luxury of saving dough, but choosing healthier alternatives because you’re the chef.
+Don’t get us started on dining out: Tax, tip, valet.
+Cooking at home affords you not only the luxury of saving dough but also choosing healthier alternatives because you’re the chef.

 People tend to be more invested in something when they have more at stake.
-Sure, you can tell your friends that you’re attempting to save money, but if they want to go eat they’ll find a way to persuade you to join them on your dime.
-Having a cash buddy is valuable as it makes you both accountable.
-Find someone to share your money goals with and you’ll have an unlimited supply of encouragement along the way.
+Sure, you can tell your friends you’re attempting to save money, but if they want to go eat, they’ll find a way to persuade you to join them on your dime.
+Having a cash buddy is valuable because it makes you both accountable.
+Find someone to share your money goals with, and you’ll have an unlimited supply of encouragement along the way.